-The Wirt County Commission meetings are held bi-weekly on the First and Third Tuesday mornings at 9:00 a.m. at the Courthouse, Suite 103.
+The Wirt County Commission meetings are held bi-weekly on the First and Third Tuesday afternoons at 1:00 p.m. at the Courthouse, Suite 103.
 Citizens are welcome to attend the meetings.
 If you have a concern which you would like to have addressed by the Commission, you may call (304) 275-4271 or email Marolyn Baldrige to schedule an appointment.
 Agenda items and/or meeting presentations/appointments must be received no later than 12:00 pm three business days prior to the meeting date.

 County Commissioners are elected officials.
 There are three (3) Commissioners in each county in West Virginia.
 Jefferson County and Berkeley County are the only exceptions with five (5) Commissioners.
 Each Commissioner serves a term of six (6) years, with a rotation of one Commissioner being elected every two (2) years.
 This rotation schedule assures that there will always be experienced people on the panel.
 At the first meeting in January each year the Commission elects its President for the upcoming year.